 What is Traditional Gum Grafting?

-Gum grafting was once considered the ‘go-to’ procedure in the treatment of a receding gumline.
-This traditional technique takes small pieces of tissue, removed from the roof of the mouth, and sutures them onto the receding gumline.
 Only one to two teeth can be corrected at a time, and each grafting session can last more than two hours.
 Grafts take around three weeks to heal and can hold a high risk for complications, such as infection.

-Details about The Pinhole Surgical Technique™
+Details About The Pinhole Surgical Technique™

 The Pinhole Surgical Technique is a cutting-edge procedure that allows for the treatment of gum recession without surgery.
 Invented by world-renowned dentist, Dr. John Chao, the Pinhole technique™ avoids grafting by placing several tiny holes directly in the gums.
 Through these, the dentist is able to shift the natural gumline downward.
 The results of the Pinhole Surgical Technique™ are immediate and dramatic.